Special Enrollment Examination

 The total time allowed for taking the 300 questions on the exam is 10.5 hours (i.e., 3.5 hours for each of the three parts, with each part containing 100 questions).
 Candidates who wish to schedule an exam need a Preparer Tax Identification Number (PTIN).
 To obtain a PTIN, the applicant must complete a W-12 by mail, fax or online at irs.gov.
 Examinations are administered by computer at Prometric testing centers.
 Currently, the Special Enrollment Examination is given at nearly 300 Prometric testing centers located across the United States and internationally.
 Test centers are located in most major metropolitan areas.
 Once the applicant has a PTIN, he or she may register for the exam online at www.prometric.com/irs.

 Each section may be completed at the applicant's convenience.
 The parts do not have to be taken on the same day or on consecutive days.
 Each section can be taken up to four times in a testing window, and the score credit carries over for up to two years from the date of the examination.
 The testing window starts on May 1 every year, and ends at the end of February.
 There are no tests available during the months of March and April, at which time the exams are updated with the latest changes in the laws and the regulations.
 After passing all three parts of the exam, test takers may apply for enrollment to practice before the IRS.
-To apply, Form 23, Application for enrollment to practice before the IRS and check for $67 should be submitted.
-An application may also be submitted on-line at the government payments site: pay.gov.
+To apply, Form 23, Application for Enrollment to Practice Before the IRS, and a check for $67 should be submitted.
+An application may also be submitted online at the government payments site (pay.gov).